InsertKoinIO/koin-annotations/docs/reference/koin-annotations/start.md

 }
 ```

-The compiler will check that all dependencies used in your configuration is declared, and all used modules are accessible.
+The compiler will check that all dependencies used in your configuration are declared, and all used modules are accessible.

 ### Bypass Compile Safety with @Provided (since 1.4.0)

-Among the ignored type from Compiler (Android common types), the compiler plugin can verify your Koin configuration at compile time.
-If you want to exclude a parameter from being checked, you can use `@Provided` on a parameter to indicates that this type is provided externally to current Koin Annotations config.
+Among the ignored types from the Compiler (Android common types), the compiler plugin can verify your Koin configuration at compile time.
+If you want to exclude a parameter from being checked, you can use `@Provided` on a parameter to indicate that this type is provided externally to the current Koin Annotations config.

 The following indicates that `MyProvidedComponent` is already declared in Koin: